 CTL works with faculty and departments to design, implement, assist with, and evaluate programs that prepare new TAs for their teaching roles and support all TAs as they carry out their teaching responsibilities.
-Past activities have included workshops on discussion-leading, lecturing, testing and grading, and teaching portfolios.
-We have also assisted with departmental teaching orientations and teaching handbooks, the development of courses on teaching, and small grants.
+We can:

 If you are a department chair or a faculty member who supervises TAs and want to discuss training programs for them, please contact the appropriate Associate Director for your disciplinary area:

 - Humanities : contact Mariatte Denman, Ph.D., email@example.com

 - Sciences and Engineering: Gloriana Trujillo, Ph.D., firstname.lastname@example.org

 - Social Sciences: contact Jennifer Randall Crosby, Ph.D., email@example.com

 The literature on TA training recommends the following principles of program design: